IgniteUI/igniteui-docfx/en/components/grids_templates/summaries.md

 - <kbd>RIGHT</kbd> - navigates one cell right
 - <kbd>CTRL</kbd> + <kbd>LEFT</kbd> or <kbd>HOME</kbd> - navigates to the leftmost cell
 - <kbd>CTRL</kbd> + <kbd>RIGHT</kbd> or <kbd>END</kbd> - navigates to the rightmost cell
-- <kbd>TAB</kbd> - sequentially navigates to the next cell on the row and if the last cell is reached navigates to the next row
-- <kbd>SHIFT</kbd> + <kbd>TAB</kbd> - sequentially navigates to the previous cell on the row and if the first cell is reached navigates to the previous row

 ## Styling